 It is important to stir all the time.

-- Add the spices and gradually add more and more water until the rice can no longer absorb it.
-The mixture should always remain liquid, and it is important to keep stirring so that the bottom does not burn.
+- Add the spices and herbs and gradually add more and more water until the rice can no longer absorb it.
+The mixture should always remain liquid, and it is important to keep stirring so that the content does not stick to the bottom.

 If you wish a softer cooking level, continue to add some water to cook the risotto well.
 After another 20 minutes it will become a soft mass.

-- Now you can serve a large portion of risotto with fresh parsley and yeast flakes with the wooden spoon.
+- Now you can serve a large portion of risotto with fresh parsley and yeast flakes.

 Article published by Pauline Eberts